bnoguchi/browser-require/README.md

 browser-require
 ===============

-#### The easiest way to require CommonJS and NPM modules in your browser
+#### The easiest way to require and use CommonJS and NPM modules from your browser
-browser-require

 Npm makes it easy to share code on your server.
 But how many times have you wanted to share Javascript code easily between the server and the browser?